Why Is My Electric Bill So High in the Summer? 7 Reasons for Chapel Hill, NC Homeowners

 When power companies experience peak demand in the warmer months, they need to generate more power.
 If they don’t have the capacity to generate it themselves, they need to buy power on the open market, which can be more expensive.
 Power companies also have higher maintenance costs when generating more power, which they might pass on to customers.

 Most air conditioners last from 10 to 15 years.
-Cooling systems near the end of their expected lifespans don’t run as efficiently.
+Cooling systems near the end of their expected lifespans don’t run as efficiently and use more electricity to deliver the same comfort.
 Performing annual maintenance on an older air conditioner can make it run more efficiently and cut down on your power bills.

 4. Your Thermostat Is Set at a Lower Temperature